EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/developing_by_yourself_java.md

 <img src="media/application-6.png" style="zoom:75%;" />

-## Changing data uploading frequency
+## Step 2: Changing Data Uploading Frequency

-Now, we can check the result of the changed battery data uploading frequency.
+We can now check the results of the changed battery data uploading frequency.

-Change to use the high frequency mode (2s), and the data uploading frequency will be changed from 5s to 2s.
+Change the high frequency mode to (2s), and the data uploading frequency will be changed from 5s to 2s.
 See the following example:

 ![application-7](media/application-7.png)